cebel/pyuniprot/README.rst

 .. note:: If you want to use SQLite as your database system, because you ...

     - have no possibility to use RDMSs like MySQL/MariaDB
-    - just test pyUniProt, but don't want to spend time in setting up a database
+    - just test PyUniProt, but don't want to spend time in setting up a database

     skip the next *MySQL/MariaDB setup* section.
 But in general we recommend MySQL or MariaDB as your RDBMS.